Media-Smart/cheetahinfer/README.md

 ## Introduction
 CheetahInfer is a pure C++ inference SDK based on TensorRT, which supports fast inference of classifier and object detector.

+## Features

+- Efficient

+  With the help of TensorRT's optimization to CNNs and the pure C++ implmentation of preprocessing and postprocessing, CheetahInfer is really efficent.
+If you are interested in flexibleness, you can refer to [FlexInfer](https://github.com/Media-Smart/flexinfer).

 ## Prerequisites
 CheetahInfer has several dependencies:
 - OpenCV